eljun/webriq-project-guidelines/README.md

 	Paragraphs with icons

-		[1] No much changes on this section
+		[1] Not much changes on this section
-			- Perhaps the background needs to be consistent in other sections.
+			- Perhaps the background needs to be consistent with other sections.

 		NOTE:
 			- Also please update with the icons in the subpages.